Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Introduction

 Viewed through the lens of these challenges, existing tools are ill-suited for this purpose.
-Traditional proxies for predictability, such as entropy-rate estimators and Lempel-Ziv complexity, suffer from a fundamental paradigm mismatch \citep{aboyInterpretationLempelZivComplexity2006}.
-These information-theoretic methods were developed for symbolic dynamics and classification tasks, designed to estimate an upper bound on next-symbol accuracy under a 0-1 loss, not a lower bound on multi-step regression error \citep{zhaoPredictingTaxiUber2021}.
-Furthermore, they often assume stationarity and are computationally expensive, which typically entails quadratic-to-cubic time complexity, rendering them impractical for the large-scale, non-stationary datasets common in modern applications \citep{kontoyiannisNonparametricEntropyEstimation2002, wynerAsymptoticPropertiesEntropy2002}.
-An entirely new framework is thus urgently needed to bridge the significant gap between classical predictability theory and contemporary forecasting practice.
+Traditional proxies for predictability, such as entropy-rate estimators and Lempel-Ziv complexity, suffer from a fundamental paradigm mismatch \cite{aboyInterpretationLempelZivComplexity2006}.
+They were primarily developed for symbolic dynamics and discrete prediction settings, where the goal is to characterize sequence complexity or next-symbol predictability under 0–1 loss, rather than multi-horizon regression performance under squared error \cite{zhaoPredictingTaxiUber2021}.
+Computationally, they are often prohibitively expensive—typically entailing quadratic-to-cubic complexity—and rely on strict stationarity assumptions, rendering them impractical for the large-scale, non-stationary datasets common in modern applications \cite{kontoyiannisNonparametricEntropyEstimation2002, wynerAsymptoticPropertiesEntropy2002}.
+Finally, these approaches typically yield a single global score, offering limited diagnostic insight into where difficulty arises or how a model fails to exploit available information across time, channels, or frequency bands.
+These gaps motivate a new, forecasting-oriented framework for quantifying instance difficulty and diagnosing model–data mismatch.